 Can I see a copy of the MCSPCA’s most recent audited financial statement or Tax Form 990?
 Visit our Annual Reports & Financial Statements page.

 What do I do if I find injured wildlife?
 Call the shelter at 732-542-0040, or your police department.
-Also, please check out the Coexisting with Wildlife Fact Sheet.
+Also, please check out the different ways for your to co-exist with NJ Wildlife.